odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 ************

-When generating a vendor bill, it is necessary to register the authorization number from the invoice that the vendor generated for the purchase.
+When generating a vendor bill, it is necessary to register the authorization number from the vendor's invoice.
 To do so, go to :menuselection:`Accounting --> Vendors --> Bills` and select the bill.
 Then, enter the number from the vendor's invoice in the :guilabel:`Authorization Number` field.

 Credit and debit notes
 **********************

-When generating a credit note or debit note manually or through importation, it is necessary to link this note to the sales invoice that is being modified by it.
+When generating a credit note or debit note manually or through an import, it is necessary to link this note to the sales invoice that is being modified by it.

 .. note::